-Tom Ilube CBE is the CEO of Crossword Cybersecurity, a NED for WPP — the world’s largest advertising company — and a former NED for the BBC.
+Tom Ilube CBE is the CEO of Crossword Cybersecurity, chair of The Rugby Football Union, a NED for WPP — the world’s largest advertising company — and a former NED for the BBC.
 In his education work, Tom is also chair of the African Science Academy — the continent’s first all-girls science and maths school — as well as an advisory fellow of St Anne’s College, University of Oxford.

 What are the hallmarks of a great board meeting?